-Having now lived outside the U.S. for nearly seven years, I am frequently asked by my friends back in the States if living outside the U.S. is safe.
+Having now lived outside the U.S. for nearly eight years, I am frequently asked by my friends back in the States if living outside the U.S. is safe.
 That prompts an internal chuckle that I find tough to stifle.

 I presume that those asking want to make a comparison to their perceived safety in the States.
 So, let’s first dispense with the boring statistics.

 Is it Safe to Live in Roatán?

 By comparison, the United States has a global safety ranking of 128.
 That puts Roatan/Honduras a few points ahead of the U.S. Iceland holds the number one rated position and Afghanistan holds last place, ranked at 163.
 Now that we’ve established a frame of reference, here’s the scoop on Roatan.

 Roatan is a beautiful island about 40 miles off the coast of Honduras.
 And while Roatan’s safety rating is lumped in with mainland Honduras, Roatan is separate in geography, culture, and safety.
 While no separate safety or crime statistics are kept for Roatan, an abundance of evidence strongly suggests that Roatan is a world apart from its mainland connection to Honduras.
 It is, in fact, much safer than mainland Honduras and feels infinitely safer than the U.S., if for no other reason than the total absence of a gun culture.
 Further, there is no evidence of significant gang activity or violence on the island.

 Roatan’s economy is driven by a thriving tourist industry, propelled by its well-deserved reputation as a world class diving destination.
 Thousands of divers and snorkelers descend upon this magnificent little island every week, staying for a week or two and spending a healthy chunk of change for food, lodging, beverages and of course, diving excursions.
 The local government is well aware of the powerful economic impact these visitors have on the economy and maintains a strong, visible police presence on behalf of their guests.